keybittech/awayto/README.md

 ## Usage

-Type reference can be found [here](https://www.keybittech.com/awayto/docs/index.html).
+Type reference can be found [here](https://www.keybittech.com/awayto/docs/modules.html).
 Notable functionalities are described below.
 We're always trying to think of and develop new tools for developers.
+If you have an idea, come tell us on our [Discord](https://discord.gg/KzpcTrn5DQ).

 ### Hooks
 There are a few hooks offered out of the box, core to the Awayto UI design experience.